Florida Statute 1004.57

 It is Florida’s public policy to protect and preserve vertebrate fossils, including bones, teeth, natural casts, molds, impressions, and other remains of prehistoric vertebrate animals.
 Fossil sharks teeth are specifically excluded from these regulations, as are the fossils of plants, invertebrate animals (e.g., mollusks, sea urchins, crabs, etc.), and other organisms, so no permit is required to collect such specimens.
 A permit is required to collect fossils of all other kinds of vertebrates, namely fish (except sharks teeth), amphibians, reptiles, birds, and mammals.

 Who May Obtain a Permit?

 Any person with an interest in Florida vertebrate fossils may apply for a permit.
 These regulations apply to both residents and non-residents of Florida.
-Minors can apply for permits, but may also collect with a permit-carrying adult parent or guardian who assumes all responsibilities and obligations for the collected specimens.
+Minors may also collect with a permit-carrying adult parent or guardian who assumes all responsibilities and obligations for the collected specimens.

 Who Must Obtain a Permit?